Dog Breeding

 Why Health Testing Matters

-Health testing isn’t just a checkbox for responsible breeders—it’s the primary tool for reducing inherited diseases in dogs.
-The Orthopedic Foundation for Animals (OFA) states that their mission is to “promote the health and welfare of companion animals through a reduction in the incidence of genetic disease.”
+Health testing isn’t just a checkbox for responsible breeders.
+It’s the primary tool for reducing inherited diseases in dogs.
+The Orthopedic Foundation for Animals (OFA) states its mission is to “promote the health and welfare of companion animals through a reduction in the incidence of genetic disease.”

 • Identify dogs with genetic diseases before breeding